 Rather that going out alone, for some people it might be better to work out with a friend or a group.
 This keeps it interesting.

 Group training, is defined as classes of more than five participants.
 This includes a number of workout styles, i.e., anything from cardio-based classes and indoor cycling to dance-based classes to step classes.
 The more variety in your exercise program, the easier it will be to follow.

 While this type of exercise has been around for a while, its only recently that its gained in popularity.
 Group training is about more than just the social environment and motivational boost.
 It also puts the economics of scale to work and is far more affordable than forking out for a personal trainer.

 Fitness bands, smart watches, heart rate monitors and other wearable tech have been the number one fitness trend in recent years.
 If you’re not on-board, perhaps you should be.

 Without some type of quantifiable feedback, it’s difficult to know whether you’re making progress.
 Someone might decide to “become a stronger runner,” for example, but without some sort of measurable aspect to this goal, it becomes more of a lofty ideal than something actionable.
 Not only do fitness trackers and smartwatches quantify your effort, but they also produce a log of activity so you can keep an eye on trends over time.

-No, no – we don’t mean to go out and splurge on a Big Mac, large fries and a Coke!
-That might undo your progress.
+No, no – we don’t mean to go out and splurge on a Big Mac, large fries and a Coke day after day!
+That will surely undo your progress.
 But a small “holiday” from a strict diet will not do you any harm.
 Or even better, how about a trip to the spa, a weekend getaway or a massage?
 Rewards will help you reach those milestones faster than you ever thought possible.